ASSERT-KTH/slumps/experiments/libsodium/README.md

 ## libsodium compilation database

-`bear-results/make.stdout` is the result of `bear -vvvvv make -j` with a WASM build, using libsodium stable as of [July 03 2020](https://github.com/jedisct1/libsodium/tree/2b5f8f2b6810121c2d9a8cc8a392e01f4d3de433).
+`bear-results/make.stdout` is the result of `bear -vvvvv make -j` with a Wasm build, using libsodium stable as of [July 03 2020](https://github.com/jedisct1/libsodium/tree/2b5f8f2b6810121c2d9a8cc8a392e01f4d3de433).
 For bear see: <https://github.com/rizsotto/Bear/>.

 ### Findings